 Mosaic (MOS) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from Mosaic as it approaches its next earnings report date.
-On that day, Mosaic is projected to report earnings of $1.98 per share, which would represent year-over-year growth of 247.37%.
+Investors will be hoping for strength from Mosaic as it approaches its next earnings release.
+In that report, analysts expect Mosaic to post earnings of $1.98 per share.
+This would mark year-over-year growth of 247.37%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.84 billion, up 56.13% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for Mosaic.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 9% higher.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 7% higher within the past month.
 Mosaic currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Mosaic currently has a Forward P/E ratio of 4.72.
-This represents a discount compared to its industry's average Forward P/E of 8.52.
+In terms of valuation, Mosaic is currently trading at a Forward P/E ratio of 4.63.
+For comparison, its industry has an average Forward P/E of 7.85, which means Mosaic is trading at a discount to the group.

-It is also worth noting that MOS currently has a PEG ratio of 0.67.
+Also, we should mention that MOS has a PEG ratio of 0.66.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Fertilizers stocks are, on average, holding a PEG ratio of 0.81 based on yesterday's closing prices.
+The Fertilizers industry currently had an average PEG ratio of 0.8 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.